 If you own an interactive website that allows your visitors to comment, login and register with your website, you may be used to the standard procedure of having new users go through the exercise of filling out their personal information and submitting their membership through an online form and verifying their new membership by email.
+They also have to visit www.crbdirect.org.uk to have a background check done.
 This can be a dissuading process to some who just assume to skip it all rather to sign up for this site.
 It doesn’t have to be this tedious if you include the ability to let site visitors to register and log into your site using their existing social media accounts.

 Social media can help facilitate a user friendly experience on company websites for their site visitors.
 Many websites often times now enable users and visitors to their websites to sign up and log into their sites using their present social media login information and social media accounts can be tied to site membership.
 The ease-of-use of using one’s active social media logins can make the difference between someone signing up for a website to view and interact with that site’s content or moving on to a different website.